 If many report sections in the same report contain the same filter which needs its value changed often, you might find it easier to use a Global Value instead.
 Global Values also allow users to change filter values without needing edit access to the report.

-Here we have created a Global Value for the "Start of the Reporting Period" and given it a default value of 01/01/2014.
+Here we have created a Global Value for the "Service Date" and given it a default value of 01/25/2015.
 If we apply this Global Value for all our report sections, then next year we can change the Global Value for the start of the next reporting period and the change will be updated into all the filters in the report that reference that Global Value.

 Adding a Global Value Filter